MightyMango1/hash-movie-review-/README.md

 Movie Sentiment analyzer based on hash table placements and trained on a list of text rated sentiment values.

 ## Contributing
 Contributions are welcome!
-If you'd like to enhance Phish Fall, feel free to fork the repository and submit a pull request.
+Feel free to fork the repository and submit a pull request.

 For any questions or feedback, please feel free to contact me!